| Documentation

 Commands

-DipScript provides four core commands for executing trades and managing your strategy.
+DipScript provides five core commands for executing trades and managing your strategy: TICKER, OBTAIN, SELL, SET, and STOP.
 Think of these as the "verbs" of your trading language.

 OBTAIN (Target Position)